RobertOstermann/vscode-action-buttons/README.md

 		 "reloadButton":"♻️", // Custom reload button text or icon (default ↻). null value enables automatic reload on configuration change
 		 "commands": [
 			 {
-				"id": 1, // This can be used to display in the dropdowns "createButton": true, // Set this to false if the button is used in a dropdown and should not show on the status bar "cwd": "/home/custom_folder", 	// Terminal initial folder ${workspaceFolder} and os user home as defaults "name": "$(triangle-right) Run Cargo",
+				"id": "runCargo", // This can be used to display in the dropdowns.
+This should not have any spaces.
+				"createButton": true, // Set this to false if the button is used in a dropdown and should not show on the status bar "cwd": "/home/custom_folder", 	// Terminal initial folder ${workspaceFolder} and os user home as defaults "name": "$(triangle-right) Run Cargo",